Hagbard-Celin/SDMake/Readme.md

 ### AsyncIO Subsystem (Public Domain)

-The `AsyncIO/` subsystem included with this repository is entirely dedicated to the **Public Domain**.
+The `AsyncIO` subsystem and the `AsyncR` fork included with this repository is entirely dedicated to the **Public Domain**.

-As a result, all source files contained within the `AsyncIO/` subsystem may be used, modified, copied, redistributed, or incorporated into other works without any copyleft restrictions or obligations under the GPL.
+As a result, all source files contained within the `AsyncIO/` directory may be used, modified, copied, redistributed, or incorporated into other works without any copyleft restrictions or obligations under the GPL.